github/developer.github.com/content/v3/activity/notifications.md

 : _Optional_ **boolean** `true` to show only notifications in which the user is directly participating or mentioned.

+since
+: _Optional_ **time** filters out any notifications updated before the given time.
+The time should be passed in as UTC in the ISO 8601 format:
+`YYYY-MM-DDTHH:MM:SSZ`.
+Example: "2012-10-09T23:39:01Z".

 ### Response

 <%= headers 200 %>